City's Cash: Public scrutiny

 In 2012, in response to pressure from Occupy London, the City of London Corporation released some information about the account, where the money came from and what it gets spent on.
 It proved to contain more than £1.319 billion.
 With an income, in 2012, of £145 million, 29% of which came from school fees, with a further eight per cent coming from rents and nine per cent coming from grants, reimbursements and contributions.
 However, the largest source of revenue was 52 per cent from investments.
-By the end of March 2016, it had net assets of £2.3 billion, while Duncan said the Cash estate generated a "reasonably respectable £210 million a year."
+By the end of March 2016, it had net assets of £2.3 billion, while Andrew Duncan said the Cash estate generated a "reasonably respectable £210 million a year."

 The City's Cash Financial Statements are prepared in accordance with Financial Reporting Standard 102 (FRS 102) as issued by the Financial Reporting Council and the external auditor's opinion confirms that the statements give a ‘true and fair view’ of the state of City's Cash.
 A detailed City's Cash Overview summary statement is published along with other accounts on the City of London website.